 Good: 670-739

 According to FICO’s criteria, a score above 670 represents good creditworthiness.
 Not only does a Good credit score increase your chances of being approved for a loan, but you’re also likely to be offered more favorable terms by lenders, making it easier for you to pay back the money you borrow.
-According to recent research, the average American’s score is 714.
+According to recent research, the average American’s score is 714, which is a good credit score to have.

 Very Good: 740-799